h5py/h5py/docs/source/guide/hl.rst

 ------------------

-The ``selections`` module contains additional classes which provide access to the full range of HDF5 dataspace selection techniques, including point-based selection and selection via overlapping hyperslabs.
+The ``selections`` module contains additional classes which provide access to HDF5 dataspace selection techniques, including point-based selection.
 These are especially useful for read_direct and write_direct.

 Length and iteration
 --------------------